m-shayan01/pallas-ui/ui-primitives/input-otp/README.md

 ## Features

-- Three different variants that can be customized
+- Variants based on style, shape and size that can be customized
 - Validation state based styling for each variant
 - Support for copy-paste and keyboard navigation
 - TypeScript support